ZhikangNiu/encodec-pytorch/README.md

 # encodec-pytorch
 This is an unofficial implementation of the paper [High Fidelity Neural Audio Compression](https://arxiv.org/pdf/2210.13438.pdf) in PyTorch.

-The LibriTTS960h 24khz encodec checkpoint is release in https://huggingface.co/zkniu/encodec-pytorch/tree/main
+The LibriTTS960h 24khz encodec checkpoint and disc checkpoint is release in https://huggingface.co/zkniu/encodec-pytorch/tree/main

 I hope we can get together to do something meaningful and rebuild encodec in this repo.